Oral Surgery Post-Operative Instructions

 STEADY BLEEDING.
 Bleeding should not be severe.
 If bleeding persists, this may be due to the gauze pads being clenched between the teeth rather than exerting pressure on the surgery site.
 Try re positioning the gauze.
 If bleeding persists or becomes heavy, substitute a moist tea bag (first soaked in water, squeezed dry and wrapped in a moist gauze) on the area for 30 minutes.
 If bleeding continues, please call our office.

 SWELLING & BRUISING.
 Swelling & bruising is to be expected.
-Swelling usually reaches its maximum peak in 48 hours.
-To minimize swelling and bruising, cold packs or bags of ice wrapped in a towel should be applied to the face adjacent to the surgical area.
-This should be applied for 20 minutes then removed for 20 minutes during the first 24-48 hours after surgery.
+Swelling usually reaches its peak 24-48 hours after surgery.
+To minimize swelling and bruising, apply a cold pack or ice bag to the face adjacent to the surgical area.
+Cold packs should be applied for 20 minutes then removed for 20 minutes during the first 24-48 hours after surgery.
 After 48 hours, it is usually best to switch from using the cold pack to applying moist heat or heating pad to the same area, until swelling has receded.
 Tightness of the jaw muscles may cause difficulty in opening the mouth.
 Keep lips moist with cream or Vaseline to prevent cracking or chapping.

 DIET.
 Eat any nourishing food that can be taken with comfort.
 It is advisable to confine the first day’s food intake to liquids or pureed foods.
 Avoid hot or hard foods like nuts, sunflower seeds or popcorn, which may get lodged in the socket areas.
 Over the next several days, you may progress to more solid foods.
 Proper nourishment aids in the healing process.
 If you are a diabetic, maintain your normal diet as much as possible and follow your physician’s instructions regarding your insulin schedule.